 You can also define the Jira project list where the commits and pull requests should be visible.

 groupconfiguration type, you can define the repository pattern to reduce the number of scanned repositories.

 All other data is additional:

-Select a way of branch indexing: all branches inside a repository, or only selected branches.
-The aim is to decrease the number of API calls if this number is limited (it's actual for https://github.com, for example).
-If you select the "all branches" option then Jigit makes API calls to check whether there are new git commits since the last check (even to stale branches).
+Select a way of branch indexing: all branches inside a repository or only selected branches.
+The aim is to decrease the number of API calls if this number is limited (it's actually for https://github.com, for example).
+If you select the "all branches" option, Jigit makes API calls to check whether there have been new git commits since the last check (even to stale branches).

 Commit request timeout.
 This parameter is used when Jigit calls the git server by HTTP API.
 If the timeout is exceeded during a call, then the add-on stops the indexing of a repository.
 If you see a ConnectException: Connection timed out in JIRA logs, you can increase this value to overcome it.